scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 We propose to add incremental compilation performance to the current compiler benchmark to quantify performance improvements.

 Suggested tests:
-A single module with minimum library dependencies:
+- A single module with minimum library dependencies:
-Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
+  - Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
-Incremental build twice without source changes to measure the overhead of no-op.
+  - Incremental build twice without source changes to measure the overhead of no-op.
-Incremental build with source changes (add classes, add methods, change methods etc).
+  - Incremental build with source changes (add classes, add methods, change methods etc).
-A single module with a big library dependencies:
+- A single module with a big library dependencies:
-Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
+  - Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
-Incremental build twice without source changes to measure the overhead of no-op.
+  - Incremental build twice without sources but with an added library.
 This is relevant because Zinc performs classpath lookup for all library-associated classes to validate all library JARs.
-Incremental build with source changes (add classes, add methods, change methods etc).
+  - Incremental build with source changes (add classes, add methods, change methods etc).
-Multiple modules "core" and "app" with minimum library dependencies:
+- Multiple modules "core" and "app" with minimum library dependencies:
-Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
+  - Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
-Incremental build twice without source changes to measure the overhead of no-op.
+  - Incremental build twice without source changes to measure the overhead of no-op.
-Incremental build with source changes to "core" (add classes, add methods, change methods etc).
+  - Incremental build with source changes to "core" (add classes, add methods, change methods etc).
-Two single modules "core" and "app" that uses library dependencies to depend on "core":
+- Two single modules "core" and "app" that uses library dependencies to depend on "core":
-Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
+  - Comparison of clean build using sbt vs scalac to measure the overhead of added phases.
-Incremental build twice without source changes to measure the overhead of no-op.
+  - Incremental build twice without source changes to measure the overhead of no-op.
-Incremental build with source changes to "core" (add classes, add methods, change methods etc) to emulate binary change.
+  - Incremental build with source changes to "core" (add classes, add methods, change methods etc) to emulate binary change.

 ### Fixing under-compilations